flwyd/nerdtree-harvest/README.md

 `yr` | yank root         | `:t:r` File name with last extension removed `ye` | yank extension    | `:e` Last extension of file name

-The yank mappings currently harvest paths into the default register (`"`) and can thus be inserted into another buffer with the `p` command or `CTRL-R = "`.
+The yank register can be selected in the usual way, e.g. `"ryt` will yank the file name into the `r` register.
+If no register is given, the yank mappings harvest paths into the default register (`"`) and can thus be inserted into another buffer with the `p` command or `CTRL-R = "`.
-TODO: add support for designating a named register.

 ## Command Mappings